 These lenses have no distracting lines between the different prescription areas, but have a

 graduated section that moves smoothly from one prescription to the other.
-These are
+These are the

 lenses of the future and are much more heavily used in many countries already.
 They provide

 the dual benefit of being better cosmetically; they do not draw attention to the ageing process,

 that Presbyopic is in all of us, and don't have the distracting lines across the lens for the wearer.

 Spectacle lenses these days can be provided with reflection-free coatings which virtually

-eliminate distracting reflections - from lights or windows for example - on the back
+eliminate distracting reflections - from lights or windows for example - on the back or the front of

 the lens, helping people to see better and to be visually more satisfying.
 A very fashionable and

 expensive spectacle frame can be ruined by the glare coming back from reflections on people's

 Scratch resistant / hardening coating